 goodness this maternity session just glows!

-though the day of our session, i was a bit worried with our evening full of this beautiful sun because earlier in the day, the temperature hit 97F (36C)! way too incredibly hot for a session, especially for a pregnant mom and little one. luckily by the time we arrived to the san jose barn at 7p, it cooled down and we were able to enjoy the evening. their little one had a wonderful time exploring and seeing some chickens, turkeys and even a deer. she loved being in the outdoors exploring the beautiful surroundings.
+though the day of our session, i was a bit worried about our evening full of this beautiful sun because earlier in the day, the temperature hit 97F (36C)! way too incredibly hot for a session, especially for a pregnant mom and little one. luckily by the time we arrived in the san jose barn at 7p, it cooled down and we were able to enjoy the evening. their little one had a wonderful time exploring and seeing some chickens, turkeys, and even a deer. she loved being in the outdoors exploring the beautiful surroundings.

 and swoon, just look at this amazing light from our evening, mama was already glowing but with this gorgeous setting sun, she radiates.

 and speaking of the netherlands, i was excited to practice my preschool level dutch on this sweet little one. my pronunciation is pretty bad (though it seems that i can understand dutch pretty well. i was so surprised at our vacation last month at how much dutch i understood) but if it’s one thing that i really know how to say, it’s barn animals in dutch 🙂

 on a side note, photographing maternity sessions are exciting for me. not only do i love seeing how much love there is for the future little one but it makes me excited for my own maternity session. it probably won’t be until august but i’m already planning something awesome for my maternity session, giggle. and i’m not shooting my own maternity session though it would be interesting to attempt with a toddler and a remote shutter again 🙂